johnrulon/TechTime/Refactorings/ch_6_extract_function/Lesson Walkthrough.md

 - VS Code's "Refactor" tools
 - Name functions based on _what_ they do, not _how_

-### Pull up field
-- Moving a field "up" from a sub-class to a parent class or a method to a class

-### Replace inline code with function code

 ### Slide Statements

 ### Split Variable